RichardValerosoUniverse/The-Valeroso-City/README.md

 Richard M. Valeroso is the most righteous owner and creator of anything that you have including you, you and you and you!
 All you have is mine!
 Remember that.

-## License: The SuperHighness Way World Without End Version for DAVAO CITY
+## License: The SuperHighness Way World Without End Version for **THE MENTAL HOSPITAL DE DAVAO CITY**

 All-Male Psychiatrists License, Mental Health Authority and Mental Hospital Authority License for THE MENTAL HOSPITAL DE DAVAO CITY which is located within The Valeroso City!